What keeps marketers up at night?

 We all know how important subject lines are when it comes to email marketing success.
 So make sure you give your cart abandonment emails a fighting chance by boosting your open rate with an ultra-targeted subject line.
 Zee & Co personalizes their subject lines based on the shopper's carted brand, instantly reminding them of the brand they were interested in and harnessing the power of familiarity.

 2) Rip Curl

-Chances are your shoppers are busy people and won’t be able to remember every detail of their abandoned cart.
+Chances are your potential customers are busy people and won't be able to remember every detail of their abandoned cart, but your customer data can.
 Gently jog their memories by recreating their shopping cart in your cart abandonment email.
-Make sure you include product images, descriptions and prices to help them recall the items they added to their cart, as Rip Curl has done in this example.
-This tactic has paid off for Rip Curl, as they’ve seen a 10.3% sales uplift from their abandonment emails.
+Make sure your email marketing strategy includes product images, descriptions and prices to help them recall the items they added to their cart, as Rip Curl has done in this example.
+This tactic has paid off for Rip Curl, as they've seen a 10.3% sales uplift from their abandonment emails.